 The trail is paved, making it ideal for those who aren't fond of rugged paths, or for individuals with handicaps.
 Ultimately, the trail will take you to two observation decks that will provide you with excellent views of the falls.
 If you're up for more of a challenge, you can also continue along the trail that proceeds deeper into Unicoi State Park.
 The sight of the falls during Autumn is all the more breathtaking.

 Anna Ruby Falls is also one of the more accessible falls.
 A short, half-mile footpath leads from the parking lot to the base of the falls.
 To get there from Helen, head north on Georgia 356 and turn onto Anna Ruby Falls Road.

-This is one of the easiest, trails in all of Helen Georgia.
+This is one of the easiest hiking trails in Helen, Georgia.
 It is almost one of the most impressive due to the cascades of the Dukes and Davis Creeks coming together.
-The primary roaring waterfall is over 200 feet high and nearby, you'll find a series of smaller ones.
+The first roaring waterfall is over 200 feet high, and nearby you'll find a series of smaller ones.

-The trail is well maintained making it a perfect visit for children, older adults and everyone in between.
+The trail is well maintained, making it a perfect visit for children, mature adults, and everyone in between.
 Three observation decks allow for the best views of this cascading waterfall.